 \subsection{Comparison with state-of-the-art methods}

-\textbf{Results on Waymo Open dataset.} \cref{waymovalidation} presents the performance results of the model on the validation set.
-PointSlice achieves an L2 mAPH of 72.7, an improvement of +5.5\% over the state-of-the-art pillar-based method, PillarNet.
-Compared to the leading voxel-based method, SAFDNet, our model demonstrates a 1.13$\times$ faster inference speed and 0.79$\times$ fewer parameters, with only a 1.2\% decrease in L2 mAPH.
+\textbf{Results on Waymo Open Dataset.} \cref{waymovalidation} presents the performance results of the model on the validation set.
+PointSlice achieves an L2 mAPH of 72.7, an improvement of +5.5 over the state-of-the-art pillar-based method, PillarNet.
+Compared to the leading voxel-based method, SAFDNet, our model achieves a 1.13$\times$ speedup and requires only 0.79$\times$ the parameters, with only a 1.2 decrease in L2 mAPH.
+Furthermore, we extend the comparison to recent state-of-the-art methods.
+PointSlice achieves a remarkable 3.14$\times$ speedup compared to LION \cite{liu2024lion}.
+Against the efficient architecture PTv3 \cite{pvt3}, our model demonstrates superior performance in both detection accuracy and inference speed.
 Although our model exhibits a slight gap in inference speed compared to PillarNet, our approach further narrows the performance gap between voxel-based and pillar-based methods, providing new insights for future research.